c-kiplimo/yolo/k8s-explanation.md

-# Microservice Orchestration with Kubernetes (Yolo)
+# Yolo Orchestration with Kubernetes and Deployment to Google Cloud
 ## Deployment Explanation
 ## External IP To Access the Application